 If a pupil is applying to more than one school in the London11+ Consortium, please indicate your preferred examination centre.
 Please note that candidates may sit the examination at any school for which they are registered; sitting the examination at a school which is not your daughter’s first preference will have no influence on how her application is considered and her chances of success.
 Any school to which an application is made will receive the results of the individual candidate, irrespective of where the examination is taken.
 Please be aware that all schools have limited capacity and candidates may be re-directed to an alternative centre.

 Each Consortium school to which a candidate applies will seek a reference separately, prior to the entrance examination.

 3. Specific Learning Difficulties

-- they have at least one standardised score under 85 which relates to speed of reading, speed of reading comprehension, speed of writing, or cognitive processing measures which have a substantial or long term adverse effect on speed of working
+- they have at least one standardised score under 85 which relates to speed of reading, speed of writing, or cognitive processing measures which have a substantial or long term adverse effect on speed of working

 - at least two standardised scores under 90 relating to speed of processing or working as above